-Decisions have now been made regarding the Women Entrepreneurship Fund applications.
+Decisions have now been made regarding the Women Entrepreneurship Fund applications and all applicants have been contacted regarding the status of their proposal.
 The applications were screened and assessed on a competitive basis against the criteria outlined in the program applicant guide.
-All applicants will be contacted regarding the decision on their proposal in the coming weeks.

 On this page

 The Government of Canada is committed to advancing gender equality, women's economic empowerment, and supporting women entrepreneurs through the new Women Entrepreneurship Strategy (the Strategy) announced in Budget 2018.
 As part of the Strategy, the Government has made funding available to women-owned and/or women-led businesses to support them to grow and pursue market opportunities abroad.

 The Women Entrepreneurship Fund is a $20 million investment which aims to assist women entrepreneurs to grow their existing businesses and enable them to mature to a state where they can pursue opportunities in domestic and global markets.
 It will provide up to $100,000 in non-repayable contribution funding.

 - A for profit organization: this may include, but not be limited to:

 - A small to medium enterprise (SME) – (up to 499 employees), and

 - A business in operation for a minimum of 2 years (Please consult this eligibility criterion in the FAQs).

 - Government or municipal entities